 As we begin to feel the crisp winds of autumn, the best way to prepare for the equinox is to begin your autumnal altar.
 Go out into nature and collect acorns, falling leaves, anything that you feel is distinctly autumn-feeling.
 If you can, try and go to an orchard and collect apples and use them to create snacks and drinks for your loved ones.

-A feast, similar to Thanksgiving, is usually in order for Mabon.
+A feast, similar to Thanksgiving, is usually for Mabon.
 Food made from freshly harvested fruits, grains, and vegetables should adorn the table, but feel free to add whatever protein you’d like.
 Chicken and fresh-water fish, in particular, would make for wonderful centerpieces for this meal.
 Be sure to invite everyone close to you to celebrate Mabon.
 A feast is best spent with those you love.

 Common Symbols of Mabon